gregdan3/mun.la/pages/sona/e.md

 [mi suwi e moku e telo]{.tokipona}

+[mi suwi e moku e telo]{.tokipona}

 [mi ko e moku e telo]{.tokipona}

 ::: info

-Don't worry that the detail of "batter" and "drinks" are lost.
-If you got close to this translation, you're fine!
+Don't worry that the detail of "batter" and "drinks" are lost, or if your sugar is just [ko]{.tp}.
+If you got close to one of these translations, you're fine!

 :::